Video to GIF

 When a GIF beats a video — and when it loses

-GIFs still win in exactly three places: a short reaction loop, an embedded animation in a README or a doc where you cannot count on a video player rendering, and any context that strips out HTML5 video.
-Outside of those, a video almost always wins.
+GIFs still win in three places: a short reaction loop, an embedded animation in a README or doc where you cannot count on a video player rendering, and any context that strips HTML5 video.
+Outside those, a video almost always wins.
 For a tutorial, a multi-second walkthrough, or anything with readable text, an MP4 is smaller, sharper, and seekable.
-A 15-second 720p GIF can easily be 15–25 MB; the same clip as MP4 is often under 2 MB and looks crisper.
-If you find yourself dragging the width slider down just to get the size under a limit, that is the signal you wanted a video, not a GIF.
+A 15-second 720p GIF can easily hit 15-25 MB; the same clip as MP4 is often under 2 MB.
+If you find yourself dragging the width slider down just to get the size under a limit, that's the signal you wanted a video, not a GIF — try the video compressor and share an MP4 link instead.

 Keeping the GIF small enough to actually send

 Two controls do almost all the work: frame rate and width.
-For a screen recording, 12–15 fps is indistinguishable from the source to the human eye, and it roughly halves the file versus 30 fps.
+For screen recordings, 12-15 fps is indistinguishable from the source to the human eye, and it roughly halves the file versus 30 fps.
 Cap width at 640 px for Slack, Discord, and Twitter — nobody is studying your GIF at full resolution in a chat thread.
 Trim to the shortest span that tells the story before you convert; every extra second is its own full frame of pixels with no inter-frame compression to lean on.
-Start with the defaults on this page and only nudge from there if the result is too heavy.

 Common questions